ScottGledhill/Email_Analyser/README.md

 Email data analysing tool, designed to capture event data, store and display.

-Assuming you have Rails installed,
+Assuming you have Rails installed;

 To use this application please follow instructions: